 It’s Not the Whole Enchilada; it’s the Sauce.

 This recipe is the short version of Coloradito Mole.
-I will publish the definitive longer version later in this blog.
-I say quick because this dish took me about 1.5 hours to do from scratch.
-The final version takes about 1.5 hours for the sauce alone.
-The sauce can be prepared in advance and will blend better overnight, but it is so delicious I usually use it the same day.
+I will publish the definitive, more extended version later in this blog.
+I say quick because this dish took me about 1.5 hours from scratch.
+The final version takes about 1.5 hours for the Sauce alone.
+The Sauce can be prepared in advance and will blend better overnight, but it is so delicious I usually use it the same day.
 For this recipe, you can substitute Carne Guisada (Mexican-style beef stew meat), chopped fajita meat, shredded chicken, ground turkey, and shredded pulled pork, or add a vegetarian twist with mushrooms, onions, and squash.

 Enchiladas De Ternera Con Mole Coloradito (Beef Enchiladas with Mole Coloradito)

 - 3 oz ancho chile, dried (seeded/stemmed and reconstituted in hot water)

 - ¾ oz guajillo chile, dried (seeded/stemmed and reconstituted in hot water)

 - 2 tbsp oil, vegetable/avocado, or any neutral-tasting oil

 - ½ whole white onion, minced

 - 1 whole poblano chile, fresh, seeded, and diced

 - 2 lbs ground beef You can substitute ground chicken, pork, or turkey